-who prescribe antibiotics for prophylactic purposes was higher among pig veterinarians (Table 2).
-Additionally, concerning pig veterinarians, 44.1% stated that they do it often (every day) or sometimes (1-2 times a week), compared to 31.6% of cattle veterinarians.
+(every day) or sometimes (1-2 times a week), compared to 31.6% of cattle veterinarians.
+[Figure 2 near here]

-In both subgroups, more than 80% of the respondents prescribed antibiotics for therapeutic purposes often (every day), or sometimes (1-2 times a week), and in particular, the corresponding proportion of pig veterinarians exceeded 85% (Table 2).
+In both subgroups, more than 80% of the respondents prescribed antibiotics for therapeutic purposes often (every day), or sometimes (1-2 times a week), and in particular, the corresponding proportion of pig veterinarians exceeded 85% (Figure 3).
+[Figure 3 near here]

-Finally, practitioners who prescribed antibiotics were asked to what extent the factors listed in Table 4 affected the choice of the antibiotic to be prescribed.
-In general, it occurred that the main factors were 'efficacy', 'training/scientific knowledge', 'field experience', and 'duration of the withdrawal period'.
-In contrast, the factors that less affected the choice of the antibiotic were 'opinion of the farmer', 'pharmaceutical representatives', 'advertisement', and 'opinion of the pharmacist'.

-According to the Mann-Whitney test, differences between the distributions of the two groups emerged with respect to the factors: 'efficacy', 'current legislation', 'habit', and 'price'.
+Finally, practitioners who prescribed antibiotics were asked to what extent the factors listed in Table 3 affected the choice of the antibiotic to be prescribed.
+In general, it occurred that the main factors were "efficacy", "training/scientific knowledge", "field experience", and "duration of the withdrawal period".
+In contrast, the factors that less affected the choice of the antibiotic were "opinion of the farmer", "pharmaceutical representatives", "advertisement", and "opinion of the pharmacist".
+[Table 3 near here] According to the Mann-Whitney test, differences between the distributions of the two groups emerged with respect to the factors: "efficacy", "current legislation", "habit", and "price".